jacobsvante/netsuite-rs/README.md

 Currently using ureq for HTTP requests, which means this library is not useful for async environments currently.
 Async will probably be released as a feature flag in the future.

+## Beta quality disclaimer

+The project's API is still very much in fluctuation.
+Pin your dependency to the current minor version to avoid breaking changes.
+From 1.0 and forward we will keep a stable API.

 ## CLI

 This is the easiest way to get started.
 To find out what you can do with the CLI, just append `--help` or `-h` to the installed `netsuite` command.